OlekAleksander/nitronodes-documentation/panel/server/file-management.md

 #### FAQ

-How to move the files to the root folder: in the Move popup enter `/`
+How to move the files to the root folder: in the Move popup type `/`

 How to move the files to a directory back: use `..` (like in linux)